 | 4 | ENTRY_POINT | Sponsor | Post op call | DEFAULT |

-APPROVE(0x0) to authorize execution from sender.APPROVE(0x1) to authorize payment.Basic transaction sending ETH from a smart account:
+APPROVE(0x0) to authorize execution.APPROVE(0x1) to authorize payment.Basic transaction sending ETH from a smart account:

 | Field | Bytes |